Year 5 and 6 2025 - 2026

 - Please ensure that items of clothing are clearly named.
 This will ensure that if anything goes missing, it can be quickly reunited with its owner.

-- P.E is on a Monday and a Friday so please ensure that your child comes into school in their PE kit on these days.
+- Swimming is on a Tuesday and P.E is on a Friday so please ensure that your child comes into school in their PE kit on these days.

 - Please ensure that your children are reading at home, either independently or with an adult, to help develop their reading skills and nurture their love of reading.
 Over the last few years, the school has invested a great deal of money in new book band reading books as well as reading for pleasure texts.
 We have encouraged all children to take great care of these and make sure they return to school in the condition that they left.
 All books are signed out to children under a library system and they will be expected to return their current book before they are allowed to take another.
 This system was in place for the Year 6s at the end of last year and they did a fantastic job with returning and taking care of the books.
 I am sure that our Year 5s will be the same!